Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 How online counselling works

-Sessions take place online via secure video call or by telephone, allowing you to access support from a location where you feel comfortable and at ease.
+Sessions take place online via secure video call or by telephone, allowing you to access support from a place where you feel comfortable and at ease.

 Appointments are usually weekly or fortnightly, depending on your needs and circumstances.